HoangChuongNguyen/cope-nerf/README.md

 python eval.py configs/Co3D/skateboard.yaml
 ```

 The latest check point will be automatically loaded.
-If ground-depth is not available in the dataset, depth evaluation will be skipped.
+If ground-truth depth is not available in the dataset, depth evaluation will be skipped.

 ## Citation